 And with Victor, William, Xavier, Yousef and Zac in the bag it was time to pay the bill and to address the next big question of the day ... what's for dinner?

 Oven Baked Mushroom Risotto - a perfect low maintenance dinner for when you've got lots to chat about or when you have serious games to play.

-And here's a few more reasons why you'll love this risotto for busy lives -
+And here are a few more reasons why you'll love this Oven Baked Mushroom Risotto in your busy life

 - This is serious comfort food.
-Tasty mushrooms and onions gently sauted and then baked with creamy rice and a good dose of Parmesan.
+Tasty mushrooms and onions gently sautéed and then baked with creamy rice and a good dose of Parmesan.
 Happiness in a pan ...

 - You can do the preparation (up to the end of stage 5) beforehand.
 Leave the cooked mushrooms, covered in the pan and you'll be ready to get straight on with finishing it off later on.
 And there's none of that 'standing over the pan' silliness here.
 I'm assuming you'll have better things to be doing.

 - This is a one-pot meal.
 Don't you just love it when there's hardly any washing up?